tonytins/cu/src/universe/locations.md

 ## Furtropolis

 Furtropolis is the current capital city of the Bradford Kingdom.
-The city centre contains historical and political buildings, though the castle is located
+The city center contains historical and political buildings, though the castle is located elsewhere.

 ![Furtropolis map](../img/furtropolis.png)